Weld logo

 informatica logo

-The IICS web UI provides a unified workspace where users build mappings and tasks using drag-and-drop.
-Pre-built templates simplify common use cases, but advanced features (e.g., data quality) require additional learning.
+The IICS web console provides a unified low-code interface for building mappings and tasks.
+Pre-built templates help accelerate onboarding, though data quality and advanced API features require additional learning.

 Pricing & Affordability